exadel-inc/CompreFace/README.md

 FRS is:

-- just one docker command for app start;
+- just one docker command for app start
-- fast and high accuracy face recognizing;
+- fast and high accuracy face recognizing
-- runs fully on-prem (control your data);
+- runs fully on-prem (control your data)
-- UI application panel for management;
+- UI application panel for management
-- highload support.
+- highload support